 “Yemeni-Americans in Coldwater” Special Exhibit

-Objects, images, oral histories, and interpretive displays highlight the culture and history of Coldwater’s Yemeni community from January – May of 2017.
+Objects, images, oral histories, and interpretive displays highlighted the culture and history of Coldwater’s Yemeni community from January – May of 2017.

 “We are Coldwater: A Celebration of Cultures”

 Held in April, 2017, this event featured music and food from around the world and some impromptu dances from the local Yemeni-American community.

 Tibbits hosted a multicultural event for children in April, 2017 which featured craft-making, dance, music, and art from seven different cultural groups.